 The other day when I let my dogs out for a potty break, I ran outside without shoes.
 I don’t know about where you live, but the weather is already getting up into the 80s here is Texas.
 My goodness, my feet were burning!
-I immediately had to jump into the grass to cool off my tootsies.
+I had to jump into the grass to cool off my tootsies.
 As I was standing there with burned feet, I immediately started thinking about my dogs’ paws.
 I usually begin thinking more about paw care in the hot summer months, but truly, it’s an important conversation to have all year long.

-A huge misconception that many people have is: a dog’s paws can tolerate anything.
+A huge misconception that many people have is: A dog’s paws can tolerate anything.
 That’s not true.
 Just like human feet, paws can crack, blister, and bleed.
 They’re not made of armor.
 According to the AKC, a dog’s paw is made up of skin, bone, tendons, ligaments, blood supply, and connective tissue.
 That doesn’t sound all that different than our anatomy.

 To help keep your pooch’s paws healthy all year long, check out the following tips:

-Check The Toes
+Check Your Pup’s Toes

 If your dog enjoys long walks in the park or around your neighborhood then make sure to do a daily toe check!
-It’s pretty easy for little pebbles or sharp stickers to get stuck in the crevices of you dog’s foot.
+It’s pretty easy for little pebbles or sharp stickers to get stuck in the crevices of your dog’s foot.

 During The Summer